Oregon firefighters start wildfire prevention earlier than usual amid hot weather

-At this point in the year, things look lush and green, firefighters are on high alert.
+At this point of the year, things look lush and green, but firefighters are on high alert.

 Across the region, departments like TVF&R are doing what they can now to fight wildfires this year.

-"We have to be ready, whether it's fast moving fires, and fine fuels or small fuels on the ground, or if it's getting into a more dense forested area, we are investing in that by doing training right now," said Myers.
+"We have to be ready, whether it's fast moving fires and fine fuels or small fuels on the ground, or if it's getting into a more dense forested area, we are investing in that by doing training right now," Myers said.

 Fire crews also want to help everyone protect their homes and communities.
 At the World Forestry Center Discovery Museum this week, Portland Fire and Rescue (PF&R) and the Office of the State Fire Marshal held a special event to educate the public.

-"With the drought conditions we've been seeing and the change in the fire behavior in the Portland area is very much, you know, at risk for a possible wildfire to start," said Kim Kosmas, with PF&R. "And if it did — when and if it does happen — it can be very catastrophic."
+"With the drought conditions we've been seeing and the change in the fire behavior, the Portland area is very much at risk for a possible wildfire to start," said Kim Kosmas, with PF&R. "And if it did — when and if it does happen — it can be very catastrophic."

 Ann Ruttan, an artist, and Apricot Irving, an author, use their work to share their personal experiences — and close calls — with Oregon wildfires.

-"I drove through the beginning of the Santiam Canyon Fire in September 2020, and these paintings are the result of that," said Ruttan.
+"I drove through the beginning of the Santiam Canyon Fire in September 2020, and these paintings are the result of that," Ruttan said.

-"Writing about the Eagle Creek Fire was a really important part for me, of being able to feel like I could process and heal from the trauma of it," said Irving.
+"Writing about the Eagle Creek Fire was a really important part for me, of being able to feel like I could process and heal from the trauma of it," Irving said.

 Not only has it shaped their work, the fires have driven them to advocate for wildfire safety.

-"Because our landscape is changing so much, this is not a rainforest environment anymore, and we got to get ready," said Ruttan.
+"Because our landscape is changing so much, this is not a rainforest environment anymore, and we've got to get ready," Ruttan said.

 "It is possible to still live well in this landscape that we love, and there's things we can do to protect our homes, and recognize that wildfire is here," Irving said.